Fort Myers Beach, Florida

 Located in Lee County, Florida, roughly 7,000 people call this small town on Estero Island home.
 Combined with Sanibel-Captiva, Fort Myers Beach is one of the primary draws for the 4.8 million visitors to the region each year, according to the Lee County Visitor & Convention Bureau.

-At The Garvin Law Firm, our Fort Myers Beach personal injury lawyers recognize the incredible value these visitors bring to our local businesses.
+At The Garvin Injury Law, our Fort Myers Beach personal injury lawyers recognize the incredible value these visitors bring to our local businesses.
 One in five local jobs is directly tied to tourism.
 With that comes a responsibility to use care to make these experiences reasonably safe.

 Some of the more common Fort Myers Beach personal injury claims include: